-Folding ROPS ROPS in Vertical Position
+ROPS in Vertical Position

 The ROPS should be in the vertical position for normal operation.
+Insure that the seat plate pins are in the lock position.
 WEAR the seatbelt when the ROPS is in the vertical position.

 ROPS in Folded Position